POS System vs Cash Register: Why Most Businesses Need a POS

 POS System vs Cash Register Frequently Asked Questions (FAQs)

-Cash registers and POS systems vary in both their hardware configuration and supported functions.
-Cash registers are more basic tools that function like robust calculators with secure cash drawers.
-POS systems include much more functions than cash registers and typically include card readers for processing card and digital payments in addition to cash.
+Cash registers are basic tools that function like robust calculators with secure cash drawers.
+POS systems include many more functions, and typically have integrated card readers for processing card and digital payments in addition to cash.
+A POS system also includes advanced reporting, employee and customer management, and real-time inventory tracking for physical and online stores.

 People tend to use the terms cash register and POS interchangeably.
 This is not entirely correct, but it’s not entirely incorrect either.
 POS is an acronym for point of sale.
 The term point of sale has two meanings; it is the location (the “point”) in a store where sales are processed.
 A point-of-sale system—a hardware and software tool that processes sales—is also called, simply, a POS.